Lautaro Di Lollo

 Lautaro Federico Di Lollo (born 10 March 2004) is an Argentine professional footballer who plays for Boca Juniors and the Argentina national under-20 football team as a defender.

 Career

 He signed his first professional contract with Boca in July 2022, a four-year contract until 2026.
 The defender made the substitute bench of the first team match day squad in 2022 for matches against Estudiantes LP, Argentinos Juniors and Talleres de Córdoba.
 In October 2022 Di Lollo was one of the scorers in the match that Boca Juniors Reserve team won the 2022 Torneo de Reserva.

 International career

 He was named in the Argentina under-20 squad by Javier Mascherano for the 2023 South American U-20 Championship held in Colombia in January and February 2023.

+Personal life

+Di Lollo was born in Argentine and is of Italian descent, and holds dual Argentine and Italian citizenship.